ericlee0112/LunchnLearn/README.md

 ```
 After you run the command above, you should see in your terminal that the server is ready to accept requests.

+Navigate to 'localhost:8000' to view access the web application.

 # Notes
 - the server should be running on 'localhost:8000/' and not 'http://127.0.0.1:8000/'